 My particular interest in trauma recovery (and in the idea of “thriving” or post-traumatic growth) has led to a new departure for myself and my business into the world of online training and counselling for individuals recovering from trauma and for professionals who work in this area.
 Do visit my new Trauma Pathways website for more information!

 On a personal note

-I am most proud of all to be a mother of two “children” in their twenties.
+I am most proud of all to be a mother of two adult“children”.
 In my spare time I love to travel and to spend as much time as possible outdoors, preferably in the sun!
 I have recently discovered the joys of “house-swapping” which has led to several trips to the US, especially New Hampshire.
 I was born and brought up in the UK Midlands and moved to Ireland twenty years ago.

 Book a counselling session today!